2,6-Dichloropyridine

 2,6-Dichloropyridine is a chloropyridine with the formula C_{5}H_{3}Cl_{2}N. A white solid, it is one of six isomers of dichloropyridine.
-It serves as a precursor to the antibiotic enoxacin, as well as the drug and anpirtoline and the antifungal liranaftate.
+It serves as a precursor to the antibiotic enoxacin, as well as the drug anpirtoline and the antifungal liranaftate.

 Synthesis

 2,6-Dichoropyridine is produced by reaction of pyridine with chlorine.
 2-Chloropyridine is an intermediate.

 Toxicity

 The is 115 mg/kg (oral, mice).